ALP Dark Matter Mini-Clusters from Kinetic Fragmentation

 Finally, we compare the halo spectra corresponding to the different ALP masses and production mechanisms in Figure \ref{fig:grand-money-plot}.
 The ALP masses are $m=10^{-5}\,\si{\electronvolt}$ (red, left), $m=10^{-10}\,\si{\electronvolt}$ (blue, middle), and $m=10^{-15}\,\si{\electronvolt}$ (green, right).
 For all masses we compare the production mechanisms Kinetic misalignment with fragmentation (solid lines), Large misalignment (dash-dotted lines), post-inflationary scenario (dotted lines), and Standard misalignment (dashed lines)\footnote{Kinetic misalingment without fragmentation line is indistinguishable from the Standard misalignment line so we don't show in the plot. }.
 The straight faint lines labeled via the ALP mass show the soliton spectrum corresponding to the given ALP mass.
 When comparing Kinetic and Large misalignment mechanisms we have used the same value for the ALP decay constant.
-For the post-inflationary scenario we set the decay constant such that ALPs make up all of the dark matter.
+For the post-inflationary scenario we set the decay constant such that ALPs make up all of the dark matter, and used the power spectrum obtained via the linear analysis in Section \ref{sec:comparison-with-post}.
 The list of benchmarks that we used when constructing the halo spectra can be found in Table \ref{tab:grand-money-benchmarks}.
 We also show the region of the $M_s$--$\rho_s$ plane which can be probed by future experiments by thin lines.
 We see that low-mass axions provide much more optimistic discovery prospects since the halo spectra are peaked at larger masses.